TuDo-Makerspace/Wireless-Doorbell/README.md

 ### Receiver Board

-A receiver board is placed at a location where the doorbell ring is to be heard, and it features a buzzer for playing the doorbell ringtone.
+A receiver board (also refered to as the "Bell" board) is placed at a location where the doorbell ring is to be heard, and it features a buzzer for playing the doorbell ringtone.
 It is continuously powered by a 5V-12V power supply and acts as a server, waiting for TCP packets from the doorbell board.

 The circuit of the receiver board consists of:
 - A buzzer for playing the doorbell ringtone